kaltura/kaltura-player-js/docs/api.md

 ## isDvr

-Is live media contains DVR window.
+Does the current media contain a DVR window.

 ### Examples